DIY VPN access point

 Basic WAP (Wireless access point) setup is supported by the rasppi folks themselves.

-The inbuilt wifi is acceptable but I notice that in a bigger space might not be powerful enough.
+The inbuilt wifi is acceptable but I notice that in a bigger space it might not be powerful enough.
 A USB Wifi dongle with a 5dBi gain antenna might be better.
 I would like to know if the purported decreased robustness of 802.11ac versus 802.11n is worth it.
 Reviews of USB wifi dongles here.
 Note there are also PoE (“Power over ethernet”) hats available which might be helpful for this usage.

 #hostAP stuff